Obama blasts Trump, praises Biden in new 2020 campaign video

 “Can you imagine standing up when you were president and saying, ‘It’s not my responsibility, I take no responsibility’?”
 Biden said, offering a line of attack similar to his recent campaign speeches when he asserted that Trump “quit” on the country and has “waved the white flag” in the pandemic.

 “Those words didn’t come out of our mouths while we were in office,” Obama replied.
-Trump’s campaign didn’t immediately respond to a request for comment, but the Republican National Committee issued a scathing assessment of “slickly produced, substance-free love fests,” dubbing the effort “Biden and Obama’s fiction.”
+Trump slammed the pair Thursday afternoon in a Tweet, accusing them of doing a “terrible job” in office and allowing his election.
+The Republican National Committee issued a scathing assessment of “slickly produced, substance-free love fests,” dubbing the effort “Biden and Obama’s fiction.”

 The two men are shown wearing masks while arriving at an office, then sitting down well apart from each other to observe social distancing for an unmasked chat.
 Biden’s campaign billed it as their first in-person meeting during the pandemic.